CloudLabs-MOC/CloudLabs-SEED/Cryptography/Secret-Key Encryption/Secret-Key-Encryption.md

 $ echo -n "This is a top secret." > file
 ```
 - In this task, you are supposed to write your own program to invoke the crypto library.
 No credit will
-    be given if you simply use theopensslcommands to do this task.
+    be given if you simply use the openssl commands to do this task.
 Sample code can be found from
     the following URL:
        https://www.openssl.org/docs/man1.1.1/man3/EVP_CipherInit.html
 - When you compile your code using gcc, do not forget to include the -lcrypto flag, because your